mtdxc/libp2p.specs/pubsub/README.md

 of the `data` field within the `Message`, and thus one could reify **content-addressed messaging**.

-If fabricated collisions are not a concern, or difficult enough within the window the message is relevant in, a `message_id` based on a short digest of inputs may benefit performance.
+If fabricated捏造 collisions are not a concern, or difficult enough within the window the message is relevant in, a `message_id` based on a short digest of inputs may benefit performance.

-> **[[ Margin note ]]:** There's a potential caveat with using hashes instead of
+> **[[ Margin note ]]:** There's a potential caveat警告 with using hashes instead of
 > seqnos: the peer won't be able to send identical messages (e.g. keepalives)
 > within the timecache interval, as they will get treated as duplicates.
 This
-> consequence may or may not be relevant to the application at hand.
+> consequence may or may not be relevant相关 to the application at hand.
 > Reference: [#116](https://github.com/libp2p/specs/issues/116).

 **Note that the availability of these fields on the `Message` object will depend